maxbane/repro-jupyterbook-cache/README.md

 sphinx-build -vvvvvv -b html docs/ docs/_build/html
 ```

-I've include my `versions.txt` from the last time I ran these commands, so that
+I've included my `versions.txt` from the last time I ran these commands, so that
 you can diff against any version changes in the meantime.

+Also note that everything works if you change `execute_notebook` to `"force"`.